Liver Pain After Drinking

 Cirrhosis is the final stage of liver disease and occurs when scar tissue replaces healthy liver tissue.
+This is an irreversible condition.
 This negatively impacts liver function.
 Studies show that approximately 10 percent of heavy drinkers are at risk for cirrhosis.
 Pain tends to be moderate to severe at this stage and increases after someone consumes alcohol.

 Excessive alcohol consumption contributes to three types of liver disease that occur in stages:

-Alcohol Liver Disease occurs in stages, beginning with fatty liver, progressing to mild and then acute alcoholic hepatitis, and eventually developing into cirrhosis.
-Pain occurs at all stages, though it’s typically mild and occasional at the earliest stages of fatty liver disease.
+Alcohol liver disease occurs in stages that may overlap.
+It begins with fatty liver, progressing to mild and then acute alcoholic hepatitis.
+Eventually, it develops into cirrhosis.
+Pain occurs at all stages.
+It’s typically mild and occasional at the earliest stages of fatty liver disease.